-The American white pelican population is low but increasing.
-In Washington, they are very local breeders in the eastern part of the state (Walla Walla County) and a rare visitor on the western side.
+The American white pelican population is moderate but increasing.
+In Washington, they are very local breeders in the eastern part of the state (Walla Walla County) and an uncommon visitor on the western side.

 Description and Range